plops/c-mera-ulisp/README.md

 ## Goals:

-I changed the way symbol strings are stored.
+Compared to the original ulisp I changed the way symbol strings are stored.
 Perhaps I can use a hash based method to ensure cycle exact name lookups in constant time.

 Currently I write docstrings for the boiler plate functions.
 Because these are the hardest to get my head around.
 Eventually, I hope to export this documentation using pax-mgl.

 I hope to understand ulisp enough to port it to a variety of microcontrollers, everytime I have to use some microcontroller,